Shop the Memorial Day appliance sales happening right now

-Memorial Day weekend is a great time to relax, recharge and, of course, save big.
+Memorial Day is a time to honor those who gave their lives in service to the country, but this weekend is also a great time to relax, recharge and, of course, save big.
 And it's a particularly great time to shop for appliances, with everything from dishwashers to air fryers marked way down for the holiday.
 Whether you're looking to do a full kitchen refresh for the summer or just need some new gadgets to make cooking and cleaning easier, check out our top picks for Memorial Day appliance sales below.

 AJ Madison